 • Progress Toward Leadership and Higher Study

-The 45 credit hour structure strengthens promotion prospects and also supports learners who want to continue toward advanced academic pathways in Islamic finance and banking.
+The 45-credit-hour structure strengthens promotion prospects and also supports learners who want to continue toward advanced academic studies in Islamic finance and banking.

 • Practical Learning and Faculty Expertise

 The curriculum is developed by experienced Shariah scholars and industry experts.
 Students do not study theory in isolation.
 They work through case based content, applied scenarios, and a final project that develops decision making skills for real institutional environments.
-This strengthens the credibility of the Islamic Finance MBA Degree Online and addresses the common misconception that online study is less rigorous than campus based learning.
+This strengthens the credibility of AIMS’ online MBA Islamic Banking and Finance and addresses the common misconception that online study is less rigorous than campus based learning.

-An MBA in Islamic Banking and Finance is a specialized master’s program that combines Islamic economics, Shariah compliant finance, and business management.
+An MBA in Islamic Banking and Finance is a specialized masters degree program that combines Islamic economics, Shariah compliant finance, and business management.
 It prepares learners for leadership and specialist roles in Islamic financial institutions and related sectors.

 This program studies conventional MBA areas such as strategy, leadership, management, and analysis, but adds specialist Islamic finance content such as Murabahah, Musharakah, Sukuk, Takaful, Islamic accounting, and AAOIFI standards.

-The average duration is about 12 months, although the flexible study model allows students to progress at a pace that suits their schedule.
+The average duration is about 12 to 14 months.
+AIMS’ flexible study model allows students to progress at a pace that suits their schedule.

 Students earn CIB and CIFE after Semester I, CTP and MDIF after Semester II, and the final MBA in Islamic Banking and Finance after completing all courses and the project.